nbhson/java-tutorial/1_basic-part-1/1_basic/2_variable/README.md

 ## Java Instance Variables

 - Instance variables are declared in a class, but **outside** a method, constructor or any block.
-- Instance variables are `created` when an object is created with the use of the keyword 'new' and `destroyed` when the object is destroyed. (question)
+- Instance variables are `created` when an object is created with the use of the keyword 'new' and `destroyed` when the object is destroyed. (question: when the object will be destroyed)
 - **Instance variables have default values**.
 For numbers, the default value is 0, for Booleans it is false, and for object references it is null.
 Values can be assigned during the declaration or within the constructor.
 - Instance variables can be accessed directly by calling the variable name inside the class.
 However, within `static` methods (when instance variables are given accessibility), they should be called using the fully qualified name.
 ObjectReference.VariableName.